yufei4216/GenProt-DSM/README.md

 Interpretability and visualization:
 python src/interpretability.py

+## Reproducibility

+To reproduce the downstream workflow:

+1. download the processed dataset and feature files from the Kaggle link above
+2. organize the files under the expected local directory structure
+3. update local paths in the scripts if necessary
+4. run model.py for the main experiment
+5. run the other scripts for ablation, challenge-set evaluation, and interpretability analyses

 ## Data Source Statement

 The downstream dataset was curated from public and licensed resources, including HGMD, ClinVar, and gnomAD.
 Users should ensure compliance with the original data-source licenses and usage policies.

 ## Data and Code Availability

-The processed dataset and source code used in this study are publicly available in this repository.
+The processed dataset and feature files used in this study are publicly available at https://www.kaggle.com/datasets/yufei4216/processed-dataset-for-genprot-dsm, and the source code is publicly available in this repository.

 ## Citation